The safest place for your baby to sleep is in their own safe sleeping place, for all sleeps, night and day.

-Red Nose recommends sleeping a baby in a cot next to the parents’ bed for the first six to twelve months of life as this has been shown to lower the risk of SUDI.
+Red Nose recommends sleeping baby in a cot next to the parents’ bed for the first six to twelve months, as this has been shown to lower the risk of sudden infant death.

-- There is no increased risk of SUDI whilst sharing a sleep surface with a baby during feeding, cuddling and playing providing that the baby is returned to a cot or their own safe sleeping surface before the parent goes to sleep.
+There is no increased risk of SUDI whilst sharing a sleep surface with a baby during feeding, cuddling and playing providing that the baby is returned to a cot or their own safe sleeping surface on their back before the parent goes to sleep.

 If you choose to co-sleep with your baby, it’s important to know how to do it more safely and to understand when not to co-sleep with your baby.

 Follow our safer co-sleeping advice to help keep baby safer and reduce the risk of death or injury.